MayorFaj/ansible-conf-mangt-P11/README.md

 ![Architecture1](./images/Architecture.png)

-Note; Every time you stop/start your Jenkins-Ansible server – you have to reconfigure GitHub webhook to a new IP address, in order to avoid it, it makes sense to allocate an Elastic IP to your Jenkins-Ansible server.(Refer to LB server in Project 10).
+Note; Every time you stop/start your Jenkins-Ansible server – you have to reconfigure GitHub webhook to a new IP address, in order to avoid it, it makes sense to allocate an `Elastic` IP to your Jenkins-Ansible server.(Refer to LB server in Project 10).

 ## STEP 2 – Prepare your development environment using Visual Studio Code

 1. Intall Visual Studio Code, configure it to connect to your newly created GitHub repository.

-2. Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance git clone <ansible-config-mgt repo link>
+2. Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance `git clone <ansible-conf-mangt-P11>` repo link.

 3. In your ansible-config-mgt GitHub repository, create a new branch that will be used for development of a new feature.